Child poverty in the United States: Government intervention

 Until the Great Depression hit and poverty increased exponentially, aid for the poor was mostly through private charities.
 At that time, welfare policies began to take place and the role of the federal government in poverty reduction increased.
 In the 1960s, the Economic Opportunity Act, also known as the war on poverty, was passed and since then many programs have targeted poverty, especially child poverty.
 To cover basic needs, the government has provided assistance programs and tax credits that lower the burden on families.

 Aid to Families with Dependent Children (AFDC) gives aid in the form of cash.
 Later replaced by the Temporary Assistance for Needy Families (TANF), the program is based on income levels and assets.
 The Supplemental Nutrition Assistance Program (SNAP), once known as food stamps, is a program that provides vouchers for families to spend on food at grocery stores.
 This decreases food insecurity and is one of the best examples of anti-poverty programs.
 SNAP is means-tested which means it is based on lower income levels.
 It is a nearly universal program that benefits everyone meeting income thresholds, including those who do not work.
 Similar to SNAP benefits, tax credits like the earned income tax credit (EITC) and the child tax credit (CTC) come as in-kind benefits as well.
 EITC is for low-income households that do have income coming in.
 If a family's combined income is too low to take taxes out of, they receive refunds from the Internal Revenue Service.
 The CTC is similar to the EITC, but it does not target low-income families as much.
 Up to $1000 per child is available as a nonrefundable credit, and single-parent, two-kid households with incomes up to $115,000 and two-parent, two-kid households with incomes up to $150,000 are eligible for this credit.

 Both SNAP and tax credits have helped reduce child poverty, improve educational outcomes, and raise employment levels.
 Medicaid and the Children's Health Insurance Program (CHIP) have provided greater access to healthcare for low-income children, and these programs are a joint effort of the federal and state government.
 Public health insurance is shown to have lasting effects through adulthood.
-Along with SNAP, the free or reduced school breakfast and lunch programs and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)give more access to healthy, nutritional foods for at-risk populations and during development.
+Along with SNAP, the free or reduced school breakfast and lunch programs and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) give more access to healthy, nutritional foods for at-risk populations and during development.
 In terms of educational policies, Head Start is a federal program that targets early childhood learning and development and stronger parent-child relationships.
 These government programs and more have been shown to lower child poverty.

+A 2025 National Academy of Sciences report concluded that the temporary expansions of the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) under the American Rescue Plan Act of 2021 lifted more than 2 million children above the poverty line.